Effingham, Surrey: 20th century

-Sir Barnes Wallis lived most of his adult life here, inventor of the bouncing bomb which breached the Eder and Mohne dams in the Second World War.
+Sir Barnes Wallis lived most of his adult life here.
+He is best known as the inventor of the bouncing bomb which breached the Eder and Mohne dams in the Second World War.
 He also designed airships including the R100 and applied the geodetic construction methods to aeroplanes.

 Wallis lived with his wife Molly in the village for 49 years.
 Their home south of the village centre in Beech Avenue was called White Hill House but is now renamed Little Court and looks over Effingham Golf Club's 17th fairway.
-It is believed that early 'bouncing bomb' experiments were carried out in his garden using the family washtub and his children's marbles.
+It is believed that early bouncing bomb experiments were carried out in his garden using the family washtub and his children's marbles.

 Barnes Wallis joined the governing body of St Lawrence Church, which is a Grade II* listed church in 1932 and served as their secretary for eight years until 1940.
 In 1946 Barnes Wallis became an Effingham Parish Councillor and served as Chairman of Effingham Parish Council for 10 years.
 He was also the Chairman of Effingham Housing Association which helped the poor and elderly of the village with housing.

 Knighted in 1968, Sir Barnes Wallis was instrumental in the founding days of the KGV playing fields at Effingham.
 He was Chairman of the KGV Management Committee and negotiated the landscaping of the "bowl" cricket ground.
 As a fanatical cricket fan, he was keen to see a first-class ground in his village; the County Council wanted to improve the line of the adjacent A246 Guildford road and Wallis persuaded them to cut and fill the sloping playing field to achieve the current superb flat cricket ground.
 At one stage it was the back-up ground to The Oval.
 He was the first Chairman of the Effingham Housing Association, a charity which built homes for local people; the most recent development, Barnes Wallis Close, was opened by two members of his family in 2002.

 In 1967 on Barnes Wallis' 80th birthday the village presented him with an album about the history of Effingham in recognition of his national and village contributions.